 Log onto westvirginia.hazconnect.com Click on "Register" to create a new Submit-User account.
-Please enter any facility information you have available into the Facility Details section of the application.
-You will receive an email notification upon account approval.

-Existing Facilities please email SERC@wv.gov or call 304-957-8367 to have the facility's historical documentation transferred to the new Submit-User account.
-Only one submit user can access a facility.
+Once submitted and approved, you will receive an email notification of approval.
+After approval email is received, please email SERC@wv.gov or call 304-957-8367 to have the existing facility information transferred to the new Submit-User account.
 New Facilities, a facility that has never reported, can be added once a Submit-User Account has been approved.
-Simply click Add New Facility and enter your facility information.
-You will then be assigned a Facility ID number.